 14. Actually Use Your Travel Rewards

-Did you know 31% of rewards points go unused every year?
+Did you know 31% of rewards points went unused in 2017?

 Yes, I know rewards points are obvious but they are still worth to mention.
 Let this be a reminder to look up some of those forgotten points and put those to some low-cost flights.
 If 31% of the rewards are going unused, this means there are a majority of points going towards something good.

 It’s an awesome time to be alive.
 You can use Ubereats to deliver food to your door, call an Uber to catch a ride anywhere, and now book a flight all over the world with so many options.
 Traveling internationally and cheaply has never been easier thanks to all these resources.

 If you want to explore the world and cross off your bucket list, I recommend getting started with these budget airlines and discount websites.
 Remember that with the low prices, sometimes you will have to make some sacrifices.
 You won’t have a huge, cushy seat with lots of legroom.